 Why Information Literacy?

-Now that you have a better idea what information literacy is, why do you need it?
-You’ve gotten along fine so far in high school; written book reviews, papers, given presentations, etc. How different can research really be in college?
+Why do you need it?
+You’ve gotten along fine so far in high school; written book reviews, papers, ppts, given presentations, etc. How different can research really be in college?
 Let’s look at some recent studies and interviews with students to get an idea of some of the particular issues facing incoming freshmen.

 Top Research Challenges for College Freshmen